 According to the American Tinnitus Association (ATA), approximately 50 million people “experience tinnitus, often to a debilitating degree, making it one of the most common health conditions in the country.”

 In the past decade, the US Department of Defense has supported tinnitus research with millions of dollars.
 Sixty-percent of service men and women returning from combat zones have reported cases of hearing loss and tinnitus, due to exposure to loud sounds in the field.
-As a result, tinnitus research has expanded greatly.
+As a result, research has expanded greatly.

 Consequences of Tinnitus

 When left untreated, tinnitus could lead to increased levels of stress, anxiety, and depression.
-Because the sounds of tinnitus could be distracting, it could interfere with the ability to concentrate, cause memory problems, and lead to mental fatigue.
+Because the sounds could be distracting, it could interfere with the ability to concentrate, cause memory problems, and lead to mental fatigue.
 All of these factors could interfere with one’s health and well-being, as well as one’s social life and employment.